jayktaylor/HiRezPy/README.md

 client = Client("YOUR_DEV_ID", "YOUR_AUTH_KEY")
 r = client.loop.run_until_complete(client.get_friends('Dussed'))

-if r is not None
+if r is not None:
     for u in r:
         print(u.username)
 ```

-This example will print the username of everyone that is friends with the player **Dussed**'.
+This example will print the username of everyone that is friends with the player **Dussed**.
 As we didn't specify an endpoint to use, and didn't override the default when initialising our Client object, it defaults to the Smite PC endpoint.